Amine-AITELAMIRI/eypiyay/DATABASE_VIEWING_GUIDE.md

 # Database Table Viewing Guide

-This guide shows you multiple ways to view the contents of your ChatGPT Relay database tables.
+This guide shows you multiple ways to view the contents of your ChatGPT Relay database tables (hosted on Supabase).

+> **Note**: This project now uses Supabase for database hosting.
+See [SUPABASE_MIGRATION_GUIDE.md](SUPABASE_MIGRATION_GUIDE.md) for setup instructions.

 ## 🔍 **Method 1: New API Endpoints (Easiest)**